pippokr/go-complete-guide-resources/README.md

 The [/attachments](/attachments/) folder contains lecture-specific attachments (i.e., files which are directly attached to individual course lectures) like starting project snapshots.

-The [/other](/other/) folder contains other resources - e.g, the course slides.
+The [/other](/other/) folder contains other resources - e.g, the course slides.# go-complete-guide-resources